renapti/Kepler-16x/README.md

 ## Features

 - **Smooth, Round, and Original Font** (named "Bubbles")
   - Want something more playful?
-Check out the alternate version of Bubbles!
+Check out the alternate version of Bubbles!²
-- **Custom Language** (named "Renaptish")*
+- **Custom Language** (named "Renaptish")¹
 - **Shiny New HUD!**
   - Hearts, Armor, Food, and Bubbles (not the font!)
   - XP Bar